Gautua/Gautua/README.md

 Immediate aim is to learn Bulma and brush up on Pytorch

 ## 🛠 Skills
-R, HTML, CSS, Python, Mathematica
+R, HTML, CSS, Python, PHP, JavaScript, RestAPIs

 ## 🔗 Links